 2010

 St Paul Soul Food Catering joins the St Peter Stiftskeller family.
-This highly successful catering concept focuses on individuality, exclusivity and professional service for every event.
+The highly successful catering concept guarantees a bespoke, exclusive and professional service for every event.

 2013

-Redesign of the Willibaldhöhle and the arcade courtyard.
+Redesign of the Willibaldhöhle vault and the arcade courtyard.

 2014